-- Post-secondary education in Ecology, Biology, and/or other similar field, with a strong background in field biology;
+- Post-secondary education in Ecology, Biology, Environmental Studies and/or other similar field, with a strong background in field biology;

-- Experience in the collection and analysis of field data including inventories and data organization;
+- Experience in the collection and analysis of field data, data organization and management

-- Ability to work independently with minimal supervision as well as within a team environmental and under deadlines;
+- Ability to work independently with minimal supervision as well as within a team environment.

 Offers of employment for safety-sensitive positions involving fieldwork are contingent upon candidates being able to perform key physical tasks of the job as described in the job posting and interview.
 This may include the ability to work in a variety of environmental conditions, such as remote or isolated areas, working alone, and in inclement weather (within safe and reasonable limits).

 WSP welcomes and encourages applications from people with disabilities.
 Accommodations are available on request for candidates taking part in all aspects of the selection process.